johnstaveley/RaspberryPiControl/README.md

 - Switch input: Attach to pin 15
 - LCD 1602 with I2C interface.
 GND Pin 39, 5V Pin 2, SDA Pin 3, SCL Pin 5 such as this one: https://www.amazon.co.uk/gp/product/B07J2Q9LB7/ref=ppx_yo_dt_b_asin_title_o01_s00?ie=UTF8&psc=1
 - Connect Pi and relay board to 5V 3A supply
-- Mounting components on Din rail is optional but just helps to make things tidy
+- Mounting components on Din rail is optional but just helps to make things tidier
 - In Azure.
 Iot Hub and go to the following blades:
   - Shared access policy.
 For device and put in IoTHubConnectionString
   - IoT Devices.
 Add your Raspberry Pi